nowpass/server/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We follow [SemVer](http://semver.org/) for releases.
 For the versions available, see the [tags on this repository](https://github.com/nowpass/server/tags).

 ## License